FLARE-forecast/NEON-forecast-code/README.md

    - use and try ``` devtools::install_github("robertladwig/GLM3r", ref = "v3.1.0a3") ``` to install GLM3r
    - or install the missing libraries, e.g. by using ['brew'](https://brew.sh): ``` brew install gcc ```, ``` brew install netcdf```, ``` brew install gc```; afterwards you should install this GLM3r version: ```devtools::install_github("robertladwig/GLM3r", ref = "v3.1.0a3-2")``` (we are working on fixing all these macOS-specific problems)

+    ## Above is the code and workflows needed to run National Ecological Observatory Network lake forecasts.
+To run this code, you will need R v4.0.x or higher and ample space to store all of the NEON meterological and observation data.
+We suggest an external hard drive or external server as the NEON data takes up a large portion of available space on your local computer.

+To get a sense exactly how FLARE runs, we strongly suggest exploring the Bookdown document written by Dr. Quinn Thomas.
+This provides step by step instructions how FLARE operates and has a wonderful example forecast in a local drinking water reservoir in Virginia, USA.
+The link to the Bookdown page is here: https://flare-forecast.org/FLAREr/
 -----